ProjetPP/Documentation/module-communication.md

   (ie. made its way from a question to an useful answer).
   A float, obviously greater that 1 (otherwise the module would better return nothing).
+* measures an object, whose attributes are `accuracy` and `relevancy`, with their appropriate key.

 ### Format of a `trace` item